 Hyundai Sonata Hybrid Review

-The 2013 Hyundai Sonata Hybrid ranks 5 out of 19 Affordable Midsize Cars.
-This ranking is based on our analysis of 18 published reviews and test drives of the Hyundai Sonata Hybrid, and our analysis of reliability and safety data.
+The 2013 Hyundai Sonata Hybrid ranks 5 out of 22 Affordable Midsize Cars.
+This ranking is based on our analysis of published reviews and test drives of the Hyundai Sonata Hybrid, as well as reliability and safety data.

-A long warranty, high-quality interior and lots of standard features make the 2013 Sonata Hybrid a good value for a hybrid, but some reviewers think its powertrain isn’t as refined as rival hybrids’.
+A long warranty, high-quality interior and lots of standard features make the 2013 Sonata Hybrid a good value for a hybrid, but some test drivers think its powertrain isn’t as refined as rival hybrids’.

 The 2013 Hyundai Sonata Hybrid has a four-cylinder engine, electric motor and six-speed automatic transmission.
 Most test drivers think the Sonata Hybrid delivers good power and a comfortable ride, but some say its overall drivetrain isn’t as well-executed as other midsize hybrids’.
 One notes that the fuel-saving Blue mode makes the engine loud and the car lethargic.
 The Sonata Hybrid can get 36/40 mpg city/highway, which is good for the class, but not as efficient as other hybrids, like the Ford Fusion Hybrid.